XML in Excel (Table of Contents)

 Output:

-Another popup appears asking for cell reference, where you want the data to be placed.
+Another popup asks for cell reference, where you want the data placed.

 The import .xml file type appears as shown earlier.
-Similarly, the Export feature in the developer option will be available in your spreadsheet contains XML file data; otherwise, an export option will be greyed out.
+Similarly, the Export feature in the developer option will be available in your spreadsheet containing XML file data; otherwise, an Export option will be greyed out.

-Here, I opened an excel file containing XML file data; I can export it and save it as a .xml file type anywhere with an export option in the Developer tab.
+Here, I opened an Excel file containing XML data; I can export it and save it as a .xml file type anywhere with an export option in the Developer tab.

 Things to Remember About XML in Excel